 A New Voice for Preaching?

-At some point most preachers will ask themselves this penetrating question: “Is anyone paying attention to what I’m saying?” or maybe “Does what I’m saying even matter?”
+At some point, most preachers will ask themselves this penetrating question: “Is anyone paying attention to what I’m saying?” or maybe “Does what I’m saying even matter?”
 While this can suggest a wounded ego, the bigger question relates to the worth of preaching itself.
 Does it really matter?
-Would it be better to try some other approach to feed God’s people?
+Would it be better to try another approach to feed God’s people?

 After preaching for more than four decades, this question of the worth of preaching hit me with a particular vengeance (apparently, I’m a rather slow learner).
-I’ve been pondering this over the last few years since leaving a role where I was preaching regularly.
-Some of my reflection has been prompted by a long simmering over the content of Charles Taylor’s A Secular Age and similar works of cultural analysis.
+I’ve pondered this over the last few years since leaving a role where I was preaching regularly.
+Some of my reflection has been prompted by a long-simmering over the content of Charles Taylor’s A Secular Age and similar works of cultural analysis.
 Some of it comes from ruminating on how I might have been a more effective preacher myself.
-Hindsight can afford some clarity and we all can use more clarity.
+Hindsight can afford some clarity, and we all can use more clarity.
 So what follows are a few insights as to what I think might improve our preaching in our current cultural moment and enhance the possibility that someone might want to listen.